 Unfortunately, for many, they are paying the bills of the business, but they still aren’t taking any money for themselves.
+In addition to this, one should not forget to settle fees for Donor Advised Funds to have a smooth-flowing business.
 Everything that comes in, quickly goes back out.

 They are working 60, 70, 80 hours and rarely get a day off.
 It is all about hustling to survive.

 It takes everything you have to keep the business going.
 For some of you, you are reaching into your savings to survive, or using tools and services like a financial planning short pump in order to get out of the red safely.
 It takes everything you have to keep going.
 You feel defeated and often think of throwing in the towel.
 You might have some good sales, but for some reason, you still aren’t making any money.

 By the way, over 50% of the business that are started, crash and burn at this stage.
 They immediately move to stage 6 and the business folds before it even really got started.